-If you are looking at the millions of awesome pens out there in the world and wondering, "How the heck to I choose a good one?", then look no further!
+If you are looking at the millions of awesome pens out there in the world and wondering, "How the heck do I choose the best pens among all these?", then look no further!

 In this comprehensive guide, I'm going to talk about everything pen-related: writing style, ink, construction, the paper you normally use, the reasons for buying, and even some of the ecological aspects of pen shopping.

 At the end, I also have a list of some of the best pens that have been tested out if you need some recommendations for your pen selection.

 Let's jump in!

 Writing style is just an easy way of saying how the pen delivers ink to the writing surface.
 There are quite a few styles out there.

 Just like Step Up taught me: a good ballerina can adapt to any dance style.

 The ballpoint pen is the hip-hop ballerina of pens.
 It's the most versatile and works for pretty much any writing surface.

 Basically, ballpoints have small ball rolls at the tip of the pen which spread oil-based ink when pressure is applied.

 They tend to be less expensive, easily accessible, and ready to go at any moment...
 Like those little packages of orange peanut butter crackers.